Home

 forces with N and her family, we bought a large house in West

-Seattle which we called "Rainbow's End".
-This became my main
+Seattle that we called "Rainbow's End".
+This became our main

 family/household site.
 It still is, despite having moved